 Anti-Social Behaviour and Noise Issues

 If you are affected by anti-social behaviour, noise or nuisance you should, where possible, try to resolve the matter informally.
 It is advisable to keep written records of complaints made covering dates, times and a summary of the issue.
 If possible, you should make audio/visual recordings.

 If this is not successful you may have to take further action.
 Tenants in private rented accommodation have an obligation not to behave within the dwelling, or in the vicinity of it, in a way that is anti-social or allow other occupiers of, or visitors to the dwelling to behave within it or in the vicinity in such a way.
-This could be:
+This could be through:

-A) Committing an offence which is reasonably likely to affect directly the well-being of others.
+a) Committing an offence which is reasonably likely to affect directly the well-being of others.

-B) Engaging in behaviour that causes or could cause fear, danger, injury, damage or loss to any person living, working or otherwise in the dwelling or its vicinity.
+b) Engaging in behaviour that causes or could cause fear, danger, injury, damage or loss to any person living, working or otherwise in the dwelling or its vicinity.

-C) Engaging persistently in behaviour that prevents peaceful occupation by any other person residing in the dwelling, another dwelling within the property or in the vicinity of that dwelling.
+c) Engaging persistently in behaviour that prevents peaceful occupation by any other person residing in the dwelling, another dwelling within the property or in the vicinity of that dwelling.

 Duty to Third Parties

 There are no maximum noise levels or statutory time periods for dealing with noise complaints.
 If a person considers a noise to be so loud, so continuous, so repeated, of such duration or pitch or occurring at such times that it gives you reasonable cause for annoyance they can take action through the district court under The Environmental Protection Agency Act 1992 (Noise) Regulations, 1994 (S.I.
 No. 179 of 1994).
 Construction There are no specified statutory periods during which certain works e.g. construction, road works, DIY etc. are prohibited although a Planning Authority may attach conditions to individual planning permissions.
 If you are experiencing noise problems from a construction site, you should contact the relevant Planning Authority and check if there are any conditions attached.

 If you are affected by noise coming from a pub or nightclub, in addition to availing of the noise regulations, you can object to the renewal of a licence at the annual Licensing Court.
 Where a special late night exemption is sought, the Intoxicating Liquor Act 2000 provides that a court shall not grant a special exemption order in respect of any premises unless it is satisfied that the special occasion will be conducted in a manner which will not cause undue inconvenience to persons residing in the vicinity of those premises.
 If the noise is coming from patrons of the pub/nightclub out on the street the Gardaí can be contacted and, people who are making noise out on the public roadway between midnight and 7am, or at any other time after having been asked to stop by a Garda, may be guilty of an offence.